oracle/sd4j/README.md

 ## Model support

 The SD4J project supports both SD v1.5 and SD v2 style models, the difference is detected automatically on loading.
-It also supports [SD-Turbo](https://huggingface.co/stabilityai/sd-turbo), a SD v2 model, which can generate acceptable images with as few as two diffusion inference steps (it should work with a single step, but performance is poor in the current implementation possibly due to differences in how the scheduler implementations behave).
-SD-Turbo models do not support negative prompts or classifier-free guidance, so to use such a model set the guidance scale to a value less than 1.0 (which disables it).
+For models which do not support classifier-free guidance or negative prompts, such as SD-Turbo, the guidance scale should be set to a value less than 1.0 which disables that guidance.
+Models like SD-Turbo can generate acceptable images in as few as two diffusion steps.

 ## Installation